 Anyone interested in completing the Certificate in Cyber Crime Investigation may complete a Southwestern College Professional Studies Application for Admission.
-The five courses comprising the Cyber Crime Investigation Certificate can be completed in eight months or less and their are no prerequisites.
+The five courses comprising the Cyber Crime Investigation Certificate can be completed in eight months or less and there are no prerequisites.

 Individuals completing the Cyber Crime Investigation Certificate at Southwestern College may apply these 15 multi-discipline credit hours toward any bachelor’s degree offered by Southwestern College Professional Studies as either a major requirement or an elective.